 - Step (1) tests if this is the start of the metric, simply return.
-You only wish to measure completed instances - Step (2) tests that this flow instance has actually completed at the Resolved node - Step (3) tests that, if the flow instance has completed at the Resolved node, did it also complete the Contract node - Step (4) tests whether all conditions have been met.
-If so, it sets the return value to be 100. - Step (5) sends the metric result to the Metric Engine
+You only wish to measure completed instances.
+This means that the Business Process Dashboard is unable to show any backlog numbers for this metric. - Step (2) tests that this flow instance has actually completed at the Resolved node. - Step (3) tests that, if the flow instance has completed at the Resolved node, did it also complete the Contract node. - Step (4) tests whether all conditions have been met.
+If so, it sets the return value to be 100. - Step (5) sends the metric result to the Metric Engine.